 When a DM or DMS representation of an angle is expressed as

-a string, it is traditional to tag the different components with
+a character vector, it is traditional to tag the different components

 s, or °, ', and ".

 When the angle is a latitude or longitude, a letter often designates the sign of the angle: